-Steve Weisz: Nothing that I would point to with any significance.
-The reality is when our resort portfolio and we run close to 90% occupancy across the system, if anything what we're going to see if there is additional demand there, it gives us a little more pricing power, but I can't call out to you and we certainly can follow up with you further if there is anything we can see further.
-But nothing has jumped off the page at us as being a significant point of difference.
+Nothing that I would point to with any significance.
+The reality is, in our resort portfolio, we run close to 90% occupancy across the system.
+If anything, while we're going to see, if there's additional demand there, it gives us a little more pricing power, but I can't call out to you and certainly we can follow up with you further if there's anything that we can see further, but nothing has jumped off the page at us, as being a significant point of difference.

-Patrick Scholes: Okay.
+Okay.
 Thank you.
-Moving on, there you may be aware of a bit of chatter out there about would it make sense for RCI and then the interval exchange network to combine and I'm perhaps am dating myself here, but I recall quite a few years ago the FTC (inaudible) had to spin out II due to antitrust issues.
+Moving on, there's been maybe where a bit of chatter out there about what it makes sense for RCI and then the Interval exchange network to combine and perhaps dating myself here, but I recall quite a few years ago that CUC and Cendant had to spin out to II due to antitrust issues.
 Do you think antitrust issues would be an issue today given the changes in that part of the industry in the last 15 to 20 years?